Board

 Arvid Nottveit

-Arvid is a Board Member elected in 2022 representing Manitoba and serves on the Food Policy and Domestic Ag Committees.
+Arvid is a Board Member elected in 2022 representing Manitoba and serves on the Food Policy and Domestic Agriculture Policy and Regulations Committees.
 He is passionate about helping producers focus on transition planning and has a special interest in business risk management.

 He volunteers locally on the Manitoba Beef Producers, Homebrook-Peonan Point Council, Interlake Cattle Cooperative.
 Arvid also sits on his local church Council and is a volunteer firefighter.
 His wife and family ranch on Peonan Point as the Tribar Ranching Company.